 We produce practical guides for companies to use them for internal or external communication.
 We can also help to translate company information to an “easy-to-read” format.

 In co-operation with our disabled partners, we can support companies organizing accessible corporate events or include disability awareness programs into corporate events.

-Salva Vita and the Ministry of Human Resources founded the award.
+Salva Vita, the Ministry of Human Resources, Hungarian Association for Excellence and American Chamber of Commerce in Hungary founded the award.
 It is given to companies that demonstrate an outstanding commitment to employing disabled people.
 The Award raises the reputation of the company demonstrating that it is a responsible employer.